 The master's examination (thesis defense) may be taken only after the Program of Studies has received approval by the Graduate Dean and only if the student is in good academic standing.
 To remain in good academic standing students must maintain a cumulative grade point average of at least 3.0 over all courses taken for graduate credit after admission to a graduate degree program at the University of New Mexico.
 Thesis should be prepared before the defense date and given to the committee as a written part of the exam.
 Thesis defense is an oral part of the exam.
-The student gives a presentation on the research results typically less than an hour and answer questions from the committee on the presentation.
-Thesis can be improved after the defense exam based on input from the committee.
+The student gives a presentation on the research results typically less than an hour and answer questions from the committee.
 Students are responsible for reminding the committee chair of their thesis defense to complete the CBE Outcomes Assessment Rubric - MS.